CluedIn-io/CluedIn.Documentation/docs/190-paas-operations/configuration/116-dedicated-stream-processing-pod.md

 ## Deployment
 Take the current deployment for `cluedin-server-processing` as shown below.

-1. Change name to `cluedin-server-processing-streams`
+1. Change name to `cluedin-server-processing-streams`.
-2. Replace configmap reference `cluedin-server-processing` with `cluedin-server-processing-streams`
+2. Replace the config map reference `cluedin-server-processing` with `cluedin-server-processing-streams`
-3. Then deploy
+3. Deploy.

 ```yaml
 apiVersion: apps/v1